| |

 Beyond that, here are my top 3 reasons to make salt dough ornaments:

 2. Sturdy.
-The finished ornaments are rigid and easy to personalize with handprints, fingerprints, stamps, glitter and just about anything else you can imagine!
+The finished ornaments are rigid and easy to personalize with handprints, fingerprints, stamps, glitter, and just about anything else you can imagine!

 3. Enduring.
 The ornaments last a long time, so you can easily store them and look back on your fond memories for years to come.

-I’ve created a salt dough ornament video to walk you through all the steps in this Christmas craft.
 For more easy crafting tutorials like this, you can hit the YouTube subscribe button below.

 Salt Dough Recipe Ingredients & Supplies

-Salt dough ornaments decorated with acrylic paint, glitter and gold leaf paint
+Salt dough ornaments decorated with acrylic paint, glitter and gold leaf paint.

 This recipe makes about 15-20 ornaments, which is sufficient for the average family.
 You can always double the ingredients or make a small-batch salt dough recipe, if desired.
 See the end of this post for a printable recipe card.